 Related Article: The Ultimate Postpartum Care Kit (Natural and Non-Toxic)

-Experiences differ for every woman.
+However, experiences differ for every woman.
 There are many factors that could impact the way things transpire in our pregnancies and motherhood journey.

-However, one thing remains true for all of us… trust your body and listen to your God-given motherly instinct.
+With that said, one thing remains true for all of us… trust your body and listen to your God-given motherly instinct.

 Be present in YOUR moment and don’t let expectations get in the way of cherishing your unique pregnancy and birthing story.